gcagua/MeLi_technical_challenge/README.md

 **Project structure**
 - Each project is self-contained with its own dependencies and environment (see respective requirements.txt or Go modules).
-- For Python projects, virtual environments are included in the *Env folders.
 - For Go, dependencies are managed via Go modules.